rbartelme/rstudio-stats/lessons/Lesson2_DistributionsAndData.md

-# Lesson 1: Distributions
+# Lesson 2: Study Designs and Data Distributions

 ### Lesson Goal: Better Data Intuition

-	- Model data distributions in R
+	- Basics of hypothesis testing
-	- Plot our modeled distributions
+	- Designing with Power
-	- Connect to data exploration through graphing
+	- Modeling data distributions in R
-	- Designing with power
+	- Fitting distributions to data

 ## Designing a Study with Statistics

 How do we know what is an adequate sample size for a study?